News, updates and feedback (SEND Local Offer)

 Help shape services for children with special education needs

-Views are being sought from parents and carers to help shape services for children with special educational needs and/or disabilities (SEND).
+Views are being sought from parent carers to help shape services for children with special educational needs and/or disabilities (SEND).

-A survey has been co-produced by Families in Partnership and involving Worcestershire Children First and Worcestershire County Council to find out what parents and carers of children with SEND in Worcestershire think about the services available to them.
+A survey has been co-produced by Families in Partnership and involving Worcestershire Children First and Worcestershire County Council to find out what parent carers of children with SEND in Worcestershire think about the services available to them.

 Worcestershire Children First to lead review of Medical Education Team service

 Proposals to review the service provided by the Medical Education Team (MET) were approved at Worcestershire County Council’s Cabinet meeting on 30 January.